Fish Iowa - Mississippi River - Pool 10, Mississippi River

 Fishing Report

-Sauger - Good: Fish the tailwaters of the lock and dam using a hair jig tipped with minnow.
+Sauger - Slow: Fish out of the current near tailwaters of the lock and dam using a hair jig tipped with minnow.

 Fishing Forecast